spire-resilient-systems/compound_threat_analyzer/README.md

 ## Recreating SRDS 2024 results:

-This section describes the steps to recreate the resuls presented in our SRDS 2024 paper ["Tolerating Compound Threats in Critical Infrastructure Control Systems"](https://sites.pitt.edu/~babay/pubs/srds24_compoundThreats.pdf).
+This section describes the steps to recreate the results presented in our SRDS 2024 paper ["Tolerating Compound Threats in Critical Infrastructure Control Systems"](https://sites.pitt.edu/~babay/pubs/srds24_compoundThreats.pdf).

 Note that the python scripts contain the relevant shebang in them.
 If you are unable to run them, try ```chmod +x script.py``` or ```python script.py```.